trufnetwork/node/docs/node-operator-guide.md

 ### 2. Generate Initial Configuration

-Use `kwild` to create your initial configuration file:
+Use `kwild` to create your initial configuration file.
+This command is the same for all operating systems.

 ```bash
 kwild setup init \